fullstackedorg/docs/guides/rpc.md

 > Since v0.5.0, TypeScript support helps a lot with autocompletions of the rpc object.

-The `rpc` is a function available on the `window` only when you load the built/bundled JavaScript entrypoint.
+The `rpc` is a function available on the `window` only when you load the built/bundled JS/TS entrypoint.
 It's meant to call some native functions.
 The available functions are listed in the References section of those docs.
 The returned value is always a `promise`.